Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Methodology

 From Equation~4 in \citet{kelly2014}, we can write out the auto-covariance function of a DHO process,

-where $r_{1}, r_{2}$ are the two roots of the characteristic polynomial associated with the LHS of Equation~\ref{eqn:dho1}.
-Note that \citet{kelly2014} factored out $\beta_{0}$ and renamed it $\sigma$---equivalent to \sigmanoise\ defined in the previous section.
+where $r_{1}, r_{2}$ are the two roots of the characteristic polynomial associated with the LHS of Equation~\ref{eqn:dho1} \editone{and $\tau$ is the positive time lag between any two timestamps}.
+Note that \citet{kelly2014} factored out $\beta_{0}$ and called it $\sigma$---equivalent to \sigmanoise\ defined in the previous section.

 When $r_{1}, r_{2}$ are real (overdamped DHOs: $\xi > 1$), $\mathrm{A}_{1}, \mathrm{A}_{2}$ are also real, and Equation~\ref{eqn:dho_acvf1} becomes a sum of two real exponential GP kernels (\texttt{celerite} real term).
-In the \texttt{celerite} framework, the auto-covariance function for overdamped DHOs can be written as:
+In the \texttt{celerite} framework, Equation \ref{eqn:dho_acvf1} for overdamped DHOs can be written as: